Skip to content

 You probably hear it all the time: “being a new parent is hard.”
 And it’s true.
 It is hard.
 The transition into parenthood is unlike any other life event(1).
 But can I tell you something else?
 You weren’t meant to do this alone.
 Needing more support doesn't mean you aren't cut out for this.

 Did you know at least 15-20% of pregnant and postpartum women experience symptoms of perinatal mood disorders, like depression and anxiety(2)?
 Changes in mood can also happen to any parent who welcomes a new baby into their lives.
-This includes non-birthing parents, adoptive parents, and foster parents.
+This includes the parent who didn’t give birth, adoptive parents, and foster parents.
 You’re not alone.

 Can I share a glimpse into my story with you?
 Let me set the stage.
 I had a 6-year-old, a 3-year-old, a 10-week-old, and found out I was pregnant with our fourth.
 Almost every day, that 10-week-old cried all day long.
 Between handling the baby’s nearly constant screaming, managing his reflux, and trying to meet everyone else’s needs, I hit a wall.
 And I hit it hard.
 I remember falling to my husband’s feet, as he left for work, begging: “Don’t leave me here with this crying baby!”
 I laid there in a puddle of tears.⁣